Table of Contents

 Really sign? (y/N) y

 When you encrypt a file using a public key, only the corresponding private key can decrypt the file.
 If you want to send a file to someone such that only that person can read (or run) that file, you can encrypt the file using the recipient’s public key.
-Then the recipient can decrypt the file using her private key; no one else can read the file.
+Then the recipient can decrypt the file using his private key and no one else can read the file.

 I have a secret file on node1

-Following, Amit encrypts the secret file using Deepak’s public key, yielding an unreadable file named secret.gpg
+Here I want to make sure this file is read by user Amit only.
+So, we will encrypt the secret file using Amit's public key, yielding an unreadable file named secret.gpg

 .

-When Deepak receives the file, he decrypts it using his secret key:
+When Amit receives the file, he decrypts it using his secret key which is already available in the keyring:

 Next an decrypted file is created 'secret'